Radio / The War of the Worlds

 - Mood Whiplash: Terrifying reports of Martian spaceships landing on Earth?
 We'll get back to that in a second, but first, here's Ramon Raquello and his orchestra!

-- Narrating the Obvious: This trope, usually nigh-unavoidable in radio drama, is here averted.
+- Narrating the Obvious: This trope, usually nigh-unavoidable in radio drama, is here justified In-Universe.
 Usually in an audio play characters have to explicate things that they are seeing for the benefit of the audience.
-Thanks to the decision to stage this show as a Phony Newscast, and a reading from Pierson's journal in Act Three, the characters are already narrating the action, so this trope is avoided.
+Thanks to the decision to stage this show as a Phony Newscast, and a reading from Pierson's journal in Act Three, the characters are already narrating the action, which makes the whole broadcast sound more natural.

 - New Media Are Evil: Latter-day research has found that most people weren't taken in by the faux-news format (or at least did little more than call police to ask what was happening) and that newspapers embellished the facts to make radio look bad (seems to be the most likely).